mjwsteenbergen/markender/README.md

 |----------|----------------------------|
 | name     | The style it should assume |

 The property name can have the values shown when using the snippet `style` within markdown.
+Append the `name` property with `disable_style` to disable the style used by vscode and show the text as it will be printed.

 ## Extra functionality